blackerby/school-on-rails/README.md

 ## Deployment

 This project uses Docker for deployment.
-To prepare a Docker image of the app, run `docker build -t school .` in the directory that contains the Dockerfile.
-Test the image locally by running `docker run -it -p 3000:3000 school`.
-Tag the image by running `docker tag school blackerby/school`, then push it to DockerHub with `docker push blackerby/school`.

-The published image lives at https://hub.docker.com/repository/docker/blackerby/school.
-Run `docker pull blackerby/school` to run it on your own Docker setup.
+Locally or on your deployment Docker host, run `docker-compose up` in the app's root directory to launch the production version of the app.

 ## Bug Reports and Feature Requests